dcefram/blog/content/posts/a-dark-alley/index.md

 There are times that I succumb to negative thoughts whenever I'm in a situation where I *have* to figure out how to help my parents and my brother.

-Looking into myself deeper, it all stems from the fact that I grew up living under the shadow of my brother, the feeling of being always the "other boy".
+Looking into myself deeper, it all stems from the fact that I grew up living under the shadow of my brother, the feeling of always being the "other boy".

 #### The other kid

+{{< img-proc "images/shadow.png" "Resize" "500x" >}}

 Back when we were kids, my brother was consistently an honor student.
 It was just expected that he would get all the attention from my parents and everyone else around us.

 But you know what felt like a nail to the coffin?
 The opportunities that my parents presented to my brother than I never got.
-I felt that I was left to fend for myself scraping for scholarship while my brother went to a relatively pricey university called Mapua.
+I felt that I was left to fend for myself scraping for scholarship while my brother went to a relatively decent university called Mapua.

-My father told me to get a job so that I can get my bachelors degree.
+My father told me to get a job so that I can fund my own education to get my bachelors degree.
 A degree I never got til this day.
-I always feel that I'm missing the foundations of the career that I was passionate about, but I'm unsure if I would ever get enough time to pursue it.
+I always feel that I'm missing the foundations of the career that I was passionate about, but I'm unsure if I would ever get enough time to pursue it at this point in time.

 When I got a job, I gave half of my salary to my parents.
 When my brother got a job, he gave less than that, but my mom would always tell me *"buti pa kuya mo, nagpapakaen ng KFC pag sahod niya"*.
-How messed up is that?

-I distinctly replying to her that she should instead encourage my brother to be responsible with his finances instead of encouraging splurging all of it.
+I distinctly remember replying to her that she should instead encourage my brother to be responsible with his finances instead of encouraging splurging all of it.
 Obviously not the best response to her, but that was me reacting in the heat of the moment.

 #### Bottled up resentment

+{{< img-proc "images/bottle.png" "Resize" "500x" >}}

 It does seem like I have a sensitive spot when the topic is about my parents and my brother.
-I do have some resentment on how things transpired in my childhood years to my young adult years.
+I do have some resentment on how things transpired in my childhood years up to my young adult years.

 The feeling of being neglected.
 The feeling that I am forced to *carry the universe behind my back* and consistently seeing firsthand the *special treatment* my parents are giving to my brother is always weighing me down.

 I remember a couple of times where I thought of just jumping.
 There was this MRT station in Shaw where you can see the busses right below the platform.
 I imagined myself just jumping there and just end it all.
-But then, I thought that "was it just me trying to gain attention from them?
+But then, I thought, "was it just me trying to gain attention from them?
 If so, then isn't it senseless because I'd be dead by then?"

 And then there was this other moment where I just thought of suddenly crossing the street to get hit by a car.
 It was during one of those early morning commutes I had going to Fujitsu Ten.
 But then, I thought that it would be very inconsiderate of me to destroy a stranger's life just because I wanted to destroy my own.